KyleKim107/algorithm/Spring/base.errors.md

         * otherwise check Activity Monitor so that you can check which process using port 8080

-        * If the method above does not work, Kill the port listener with the command "lsof -n -i4TCP:8080" on Terminal
+        * If the method above does not work, Kill the port listener with the command "lsof -n -i4TCP:8080"

+            * then "kill -9 pid"on Terminal